File Chapter 7 Bankruptcy and Keep Your Tax Return

 Read this before spending your tax refund!

 When you get your tax refund, you should talk to your attorney about your plans for spending it.
 You may be tempted to pay back friends or family members who loaned you money during hard times.
-However, these repayments can have negative consequences on you and your loved ones if you file bankruptcy.
+However, these repayments can have negative consequences for you and your loved ones if you file bankruptcy.
 The Bankruptcy Trustee could deem these payments as “preferential payments“.
 The Trustee could sue your family member or friend for a return of those payments.
 Ouch!

 Check out this video from Nashville Bankruptcy Attorney Dan Castagna, explaining how to keep and correctly spend your tax refund so you don’t lose it when you file bankruptcy: